chocolatey/docs/input/en-us/usage/installation.md

 ### Install with Puppet

-**NOTE**: If you have the licensed edition, see [[Setting up Licensed Edition with Puppet|Installation-Licensed#set-up-licensed-edition-with-puppet]] instead.
+**NOTE**: If you have the licensed edition, see [Setting up Licensed Edition with Puppet](./usage/installation-licensed#set-up-licensed-edition-with-puppet) instead.
 This only additionally contains some package examples and setting up tab completion.

 Here's an example of setting Chocolatey up with Puppet that sets up and configures Chocolatey, sets up an internal package repository, and shows setting up the licensed edition and ensuring some packages.